melalonso/code-quality-checker/check_style/check_style_summary.md

 -f format
 ```

 Specifies the output format.
-Valid values: xml, plain for XMLLogger and DefaultLogger respectively.
+Valid values: xml, plain, for XMLLogger and DefaultLogger respectively.
 Defaults to plain.

 ##### Plain
 ```